The Dream Songs: 77 Dream Songs

 This volume was awarded the 1965 Pulitzer Prize for Poetry.
-The Academy of American Poets states that "the poems of 77 Dream Songs are characterized by their unusual syntax, mix of high and low diction, and virtuosic language.
+The Academy of American Poets wrote, "the poems of 77 Dream Songs are characterized by their unusual syntax, mix of high and low diction, and virtuosic language.
 Commonly anthologized dream songs [from this volume] include 'Filling her compact & delicious body,' 'Henry sats,' 'I’m scared a lonely,' and 'Henry’s Confession.'"

 These poems establish Henry as an alienated, self-loathing, and self-conscious character.
 Berryman also establishes some of the themes that continue to trouble Henry in later dream songs (like his troubles with women and his obsession with death and suicide).
 Berryman references his father's suicide as "a thing on Henry's heart/ so heavy, if he had a hundred years/ & more, & weeping, sleepless, in all them time/ Henry could not make good."
 This also addresses Henry's struggle with depression.